tigera-solutions/calicocloud-kaas-workshop-demo/modules/global-threadfeed.md

     EOF
     ```

-  2) Push the ipset from your ES dev tool with `put` verb, use the correct cluster name as index.
+   - Push the ipset from your ES dev tool with `put` verb, use the correct cluster name as index.
     > Use 99/32 and 100/24 as example below.

-    ```bash
+    ```text
     PUT .tigera.ipset.<cluster_name>/_doc/push-tracker
     {
     “ips” : [“99.99.99.99/32", “100.100.100.0/24”]
     }
     ```

-  3) Generate an alert by ping the ip
+  - Generate an alert by ping the ip
    ```bash
    kubectl -n dev exec -t netshoot -- sh -c “ping -c1 99.99.99.99"
    ```

-  4) Confirm you are able to see the aler in alert list.
+  - Confirm you are able to see the aler in alert list.
      ![push alert](../img/push-alert.png)